 The primary residence of the MacCarthy Reagh was at Kilbrittain Castle (which was originally built by the deCourcys) and he held a number of other castles directly including Timoleague Castle at times (often in conflict with the Barrys over that possession).

-Numerous castles/subinfeudations were associated with these septs, to include: Kilcoe near Ballydehob, Cloghan and Lissangle castles of Clandermond; Currymacteige Castle of Clan Teige Ilen near Skibbereen; CastleDerry (Derryleamleary Castle), near Ballineen, and Castle Ballinorougher, near Timoleague, of Clan Crimen; Phale Castle near Enniskeane (very old, among first to be constructed in Carbery by the MacCarthys), which ended up with Sliocht Glas.
-And the MacCarthy Reaghs also had Short Castle and Kilgobbin Castle near Ballinadee and Downeen and Benduff castles near Rosscarbery, also among their properties lost in the wars.
+Numerous castles/subinfeudations were associated with these septs, to include: Kilcoe near Ballydehob, Cloghan and Lissangle castles of Clandermond; Castle Currymacteige of Clan Teige Ilen near Skibbereen; CastleDerry (Derryleamleary Castle), near Ballineen, and Castle Ballinorougher, near Timoleague, of Clan Crimen; Phale Castle near Enniskeane (very old, among first to be constructed in Carbery by the MacCarthys and the home of Sliocht Glas which descended from Donal Glas (d.1442) a son of the MacCarthy Reagh (d.1414).
+And the MacCarthy Reaghs or subsepts also had Short Castle and Kilgobbin Castle near Ballinadee and Downeen and Benduff castles near Rosscarbery, also among their properties lost in the wars.

-And Togher and Dunmanway were possessions of Sliocht Glean-an-Chroim (sometimes also referred to as Clan MacCarthy Downey).
-AGAIN, it has to be noted that no one has come forward to claim descendancy and/or the chieftainship of any sub-sept of the MacCarthy Reaghs in Carbery – but there must indeed be some descendants extant.
+And Togher and Dunmanway were possessions of the Sliocht Glean-an-Chroim (chiefs often refereed to as The MacCarthy Glas).
+AGAIN, it has to be noted that no one has come forward to claim descendancy and/or the chieftainship of any sub-sept of the MacCarthy Reaghs in Carbery – though it is reasonable to say that there are descendants extant.

 Sliocht Tadgh Roe na Sgairte (Clan Tadhg Roe) was the initial appanage directly from a MacCarthy Mor (circa 1185), but would wind up under the Lords of Carbery and pay chief rents to them.
 More on that particular appanage follows under septs holding directly from a MacCarthy Mor.